LLNL/scr/doc/rst/users/config.rst

    * - Name
      - Default
      - Description
-   * - :code:`SCR_HALT_SECONDS`
+   * - :code:`SCR_DEBUG`
      - 0
-     - Set to a positive integer to instruct SCR to halt the job after completing a successful checkpoint if the remaining time in the current job allocation is less than the specified number of seconds.
+     - Set to 1 or 2 for increasing verbosity levels of debug messages.
+   * - :code:`SCR_CHECKPOINT_INTERVAL`
+     - 0
+     - Set to positive number of times :code:`SCR_Need_checkpoint` should be called before returning 1.
+       This provides a simple way to set a periodic checkpoint frequency within application.
+   * - :code:`SCR_CHECKPOINT_SECONDS`
+     - 0
+     - Set to positive number of seconds to specify minimum time between consecutive checkpoints as guided by :code:`SCR_Need_checkpoint`.
+   * - :code:`SCR_CHECKPOINT_OVERHEAD`
+     - 0.0
+     - Set to positive percentage to specify maximum overhead allowed for checkpointing operations as guided by :code:`SCR_Need_checkpoint`.
    * - :code:`SCR_HALT_ENABLED`
      - 1
      - Whether SCR should halt a job by calling :code:`exit()`.
 Set to 0 to disable in which case the application is responsible for stopping.
+   * - :code:`SCR_HALT_SECONDS`
+     - 0
+     - Set to a positive integer to instruct SCR to halt the job after completing a successful checkpoint if the remaining time in the current job allocation is less than the specified number of seconds.
    * - :code:`SCR_GROUP`
      - :code:`NODE`
      - Specify name of failure group.
    * - :code:`SCR_COPY_TYPE`
      - :code:`XOR`
-     - Set to one of: :code:`SINGLE`, :code:`PARTNER`, :code:`XOR`, or :code:`FILE`.
+     - Set to one of: :code:`SINGLE`, :code:`PARTNER`, :code:`XOR`, :code:`RS`, or :code:`FILE`.
    * - :code:`SCR_CACHE_BASE`
      - :code:`/dev/shm`
-     - Specify the base directory SCR should use to cachecheckpoints.
+     - Specify the base directory SCR should use to cache datasets.
    * - :code:`SCR_CACHE_SIZE`
      - 1
      - Set to a non-negative integer to specify the maximum number of checkpoints SCR